-3.4 Notifications and declarations by the Buyer which are relevant in law with regard to the contract (e.g. setting of periods, notification of defects, rescission or price reduction) shall be made in writing, i.e. in a written or textual form (e.g. letter, e-mail, fax).
-Statutory directives of form and other verification, in particular in cases of doubt about the declarant's identity, shall remain unaffected.
+3.4 Notifications and declarations by the Buyer which are relevant in law with regard to the contract (e.g. setting of periods, notification of defects, rescission or price reduction) shall be made in writing.
+For the purposes of these Terms and Conditions of Sale and Delivery, written form shall mean the submission of a notification or declaration by letter, e-mail or fax).
+Statutory directives of form and other verification, in particular in cases of doubt about the declarant's legitimacy, shall remain unaffected.

 3.5 References to the application of statutory provisions shall have a clarifying meaning only.
 Even without such a clarification, the statutory provisions shall therefore apply to the extent that they have not been directly amended or expressly ruled out in these Terms and Conditions of Sale and Delivery.